rmm2020/familytree/README.md

 ![ancestordata](/ExampleImages/ExampleData3.PNG)

+* The genup column has a number listing the numer of generations up from the center that the ancestor is.
+For example, for the graphics for my daughter, she is listed as           genup=0, my husband and I are both genup=1, my parents are genup=2 and so on.
+This is the main number that the data gets filtered by for most of the charts as you loop through   the generations.
 * The movement column (used to generate traces on the maps) is entered as follows separated by ';' semicolons: Location 1; Location 2; Year Moved
   Multiple movements by one person can be entered using ' %% ' to separate, for example: Seattle, WA; Phoenix, AZ; 1997 %% Phoenix, AZ; Toronto, Ontario, Canada; 2008
 * The occupation column (used for the occupation chart) is entered as follows separated by '%': Occupation Heading % Occupation description